This site is intended for US healthcare professionals

 hero imagehero image

-Approximately 50% of adult patients with mUM are expected to be HLA-A*02:01 positive2
+Approximately 50% of adult patients with mUM are expected to be HLA-A*02:01 positive5

-Provide a whole blood specimen to your lab and request a high-resolution HLA test (ie, to the fourth digit)3,4
+Provide a whole blood specimen to your lab.
+A HIGH-RESOLUTION HLA test (ie, to the fourth digit) is required.6,7

 • This test provides the necessary specificity, showing both the *02 and :01 portions